 - Mangoes- At the peak of ripeness.

 - Red Onion- 1 small red onion or half of a large red onion.
+A white onion will work in this recipe too if you don't have red onion on hand.

 - Mini peppers- You want one cup of peppers.
 If you only have bell peppers on hand, use one red bell pepper.